The resources sector is cognisant that water is a valuable commodity for the community and must be used wisely

 Government also utilises it gauging stations to confirm (minimal or no) release impacts downstream, particularly near settlements.

 Bioregional assessments, undertaken by Commonwealth science agencies in conjunction with State Governments, investigate the potential cumulative, water-related impacts at a regional scale due to coal seam gas and open-cut and underground coal mining developments as they exist in the present and into the foreseeable future.
 The assessments span across selected localities across Queensland, New South Wales, Victoria and South Australia.
 These states are the four signatory states under the National Partnership Agreement on Coal Seam Gas and Large Coal Mining Development.
-The findings of the assessments are intended to guide water management, and regulatory and planning decisions.
+The findings of the assessments are to guide water management, and regulatory and planning decisions.